maxkratt/sprite-fusion-tilemap-loader/README.md

 displays[0].install 5
 ```

 There is an example folder that contains an exported tilemap and loads it into MiniMicro with the [example.ms](https://github.com/maxkratt/sprite-fusion-tilemap-loader/blob/main/example/example.ms) script.
 The original tilemap file is also included.
+The example tileset is created by [stealthix](https://twitter.com/stealthix_dev) and released under the [CC0 license](https://creativecommons.org/public-domain/cc0/)